nikomatsakis/lsrtm/2023-06/index.md

 * Each tokio scheduler thread runs **one task** at a time
-    * Spawning creates **new tasks** but not **new threads**
+    * Spawning creates **new tasks** but not **new threads** --

---
 * If a task stalls, other tasks in the same thread are stalled
     * Multithreaded scheduler and workstealing can compensate, but only to a point

----

-# Shoutout: tokio-metrics

-Want to tune your scheduler or better understand what's going on?

-Check out the [tokio-metrics](https://docs.rs/tokio-metrics/latest/tokio_metrics/)) crate.

-It has some [awesome docs](https://docs.rs/tokio-metrics/latest/tokio_metrics/struct.TaskMonitor.html#why-are-my-tasks-slow) that can walk you through the process.
-(Shoutout to jswrenn@!)

-Please reach out to our team if you are having trouble tuning your application.

 ---